AskeLange/boilerplate-typescript-package/README.md

 ## Getting started

 - Start by adding a `NPM_TOKEN` as a repository secret in your GitHub repository.
+- Check the setting "Allow GitHub Actions to create and approve pull requests" in the repository settings under "Actions".
 - Replace `__name__` in the `package.json` file, with the package name.
 - Run `pnpm install`
 - Run `pnpm build`